hackclub/hackclub/README.md

 * of or relating to Science, Technology, Engineering, Arts, and Math (STEAM)

 ### Members
-* Members of the hackEDU family make things outside of school classes (a proxy for things that they care about) with programming
+* Members of the hackEDU family make things outside of school classes (a proxy for things that they care about) with programming.

 ### Organizers
-* 2nd and 3rd year high school students
+* most likely 2nd and 3rd year high school students
+* who are evangelists for learning to code
+* has created more than 1 project before

+Segmentation
+* who have an existing club
+* who want to start a new club

 ### Alums